samuelfooks/DTO-Bioflow-M13-technical-workshop/README.md

 ## add-tutorial

-To add a tutorial, follow these steps:
+To learn how to add a tutorial, follow these steps:

 1. Navigate to the `add-tutorial/` directory:
    ```bash